-Since the screen dominates the front of the room, I began to experiment with the idea of the projection doubling as my whiteboard.
-To achieve this, I would need software that would allow me to annotate any content I was projecting and give me a virtual whiteboard — a blank screen that would cover other content.
-I would also need a simple (and reasonably inexpensive) pen interface for my computer since I would now be writing and drawing on the computer screen and projecting the result.
+Since the screen dominates the front of the room, I began to experiment with using the projector to double as my whiteboard.
+This required software that would allow me to annotate screen content and a “whiteboard” mode — a blank screen that would cover other content.
+I would also need a reasonably inexpensive pen interface for my computer since I would now be writing and drawing on the computer screen and projecting the result.

 The pen interface was more difficult.
 I have used low cost digitizing tablets (like a Wacom Intuos or Bamboo), but I never liked having to watch a screen on the computer while trying to write on a disconnected drawing surface.
 The Wacom Cintiq tablets are wonderful, but they cost as much as a nice laptop and have features that are far beyond what is needed for presentations.
 I toyed with the idea of using a 2-in-1 laptop but did not find stylus options to be very compelling, though a Microsoft Surface or similar unit would certainly work.
 I looked at services like Splashtop that would allow me to use a tablet and roam the room, but would also tie me to an annual subscription and would require pretty robust WiFi to be reliable.

 In the end, I settled on Ugee 1560 Pen Display.
-It is a 15.6″ 1080p pressure sensitive display for $460 (about $1000 less than a Cintiq).
+It is a 15.6″ 1080p pressure sensitive display for $400 (about $1000 less than a Cintiq).
 Since it has the same 1080p resolution as both the projector and my laptop, I don’t have to deal with window resizing as I move them from screen to screen.
 Although using a pen display takes a little getting used to, it is a pretty natural transition and far more intuitive than non-display tablets.
 The Ugee 1560 package comes with the pen display, 2 rechargeable pens, a pen holder, a drawing glove, a screen protector a USB cable and an HDMI cable.
+Overall, I am pretty happy with my choice, though a larger screen would be nice.
+As prices on these displays drop, I may spring for an upgrade.

-My first thought was to mirror my computer screen to the Pen Display and the projector, but I wanted to be able to use the extended display features of PowerPoint (slide with notes on one screen and slideshow on the other).
-Windows allowed me to extend the display across three monitors (laptop, pen display, and projector), but I really needed to mirror the extended display so that I would have an “instructor screen” on my laptop and have the same “student screen” on both the pen display and the projector.
-My solution was simply to use an HDMI splitter as my second display point, sending the same video signal to both the pen display and projector but treating them (as far as my computer was concerned) as a single display.
+My first thought was to mirror my computer screen to the Pen Display and the projector, but I wanted to be able to use presentation mode in PowerPoint (slide with notes on one screen and slideshow on the other).
+Windows allows me to extend the display across three monitors (laptop, pen display, and projector), but I really needed to mirror the extended display so that I would have an “instructor screen” on my laptop and have the same “student screen” on both the pen display and the projector.
+My solution was to use an HDMI splitter as my second display point, sending the same video signal to both the pen display and projector but treating them (as far as my computer was concerned) as a single display.
 In practice, this has worked pretty well, but I have found that both displays need to be turned on before the splitter is connected to the computer or Windows gets confused and the system doesn’t work right.

 For now, the pen display is on a media cart and my laptop sits beside it on a desk.
 This works fine but is not optimal.
 Ultimately, I would like everything to sit on a stand-up desk which would allow better control and visibility of the laptop while standing.
 Being able to stand while using the pen display allows me to move in much the way I would have while presenting with a whiteboard (though I can’t be as animated while drawing).
 I am also now able to draw and write “on the board” without turning my back on the class, which I have found to be a huge advantage.